 Please Contact us for a time estimate for your development.

 If the application is being publicly notified or you have been identified in a limited notified application, you can make a submission.
 Your submission can be in support, opposition or conditional support. (meaning you would agree to the proposal given certain changes to it.)

-The staff at Absolute Land Solutions are fully qualified and experienced in assisting you and acting on your behalf in making applications or representing you in a Council hearing.
+The staff at Absolute Land Ltd are fully qualified and experienced in assisting you and acting on your behalf in making applications or representing you in a Council hearing.
 Please Contact us to discuss your submission.

 No. For many people, receiving a resource consent is part of a condition on purchasing a property.
 Also, people can obtain resource consent over land they do not own, for example a gravel extraction beside a river.

 The staff at Absolute Land Ltd are always willing to discuss your options with you.
 Please Contact us.